Growyourbrand.net Reference notes on brand consequence May 2026

 The cyclone idea gave Dyson a useful storytelling object.
 Airflow, dust separation, suction loss, filtration, and bin visibility are technical concepts, but they can be made visual.
 The customer can see enough of the system to believe there is a design reason behind the shape.

 That matters because engineering claims often disappear into specifications.
 Dyson's stronger move was to make the claim observable.
-A transparent chamber or airflow diagram is not just product information.
-It is brand evidence.
+A transparent chamber or airflow diagram is brand evidence, not product information alone.

 Prototype Stories Built Credibility